agocorona/haste-perch/README.md

 https://raw.githubusercontent.com/valderman/haste-compiler

-The Haste.DOM module define  a thin lauer over the JavaScript DOM.
+The Haste.DOM module define a thin layer over the JavaScript DOM.
 That makes the creation and manipulation of DOM elements  as painful as in JavaScript.

 This package makes the creation of DOM elements easy with a syntax  similar to other haskell HTML generators, using monoids and monads, such is the case of the package blaze-html.

-This is an example. `withElem`  is a Haste.DOM call that give the DOM object whose id is "idelem", that has been created "by hand" in Main.hs
+This is an example. `withElem`  is a Haste.DOM call that give the DOM object whose id is "idelem", that has been created "by hand" in Main.hs.
+The builder takes this element and add content to it:

       main= do
         withElem "idelem" . build $ do